 All three tools should be used for checking broken links.
-Your job is done once all the three tools shows no broken links.
+Your job is done once all the three tools show no broken links.

 3) Reduce redirects

 301 (permanent) redirects slow down the time it takes for the browser to reach the correct version of a page.
-Redirects increase website load time and create additional HTTP requests .
-So minimize the use of redirects.
-For responsive website, redirects will let users with mobile devices look at responsive version instead of main website.
+Redirects increase website load time and create additional HTTP requests.
+To minimize the use of redirects.
+For the responsive website, redirects will let users with mobile devices look at responsive version instead of the main website.

 These two actions are stated by Google so that your website load time does not increase with responsive redirect:

 - Pages in Desktop should include the <link rel=”alternate”> for Google bot to make mobile pages discoverable.
-This helps in identification of URL which are mobile equivalent.
+This helps in identification of URL which is mobile equivalent.